 When I first saw this I honestly thought, oh come on, of course you can wear flared pants!
 But then I started wondering if perhaps this is just a peculiarity to my age (35), since I grew up seeing lots of flared styles (and still think the bootcut is one of the most flattering pant shapes of all time).

 By contrast, skinny trousers and capris often look inappropriate to me — too 1950s, too Audrey Hepburn gamine to be taken seriously for the office.
 But then I thought of some of the extreme flared styles we’re seeing right now and thought, ok, fair question — I dislike those because they’re too 70s.

 My advice is that if anything is too reminiscent of any particular era other than “right now,” be careful about wearing it to the office.
 For example, the French Connection trousers (named “Galaxy Groove”) seem a bit too, well, galactic and groovy for the office.
-(2018 Update: here are some similar options.)
+(2021 Update: here’s a similar option that’s a classic.)

 I think the really interesting question in Y’s email, though, is about hem length, particularly once you factor in commuting shoes.
 I was just admiring someone’s outfit yesterday, but for the fact that her pants were 3 inches too short for her shoes.
 Sigh.